ArtemRamus/PORTFOLIO-taskmate/README.md

 ﻿# PORTFOLIO-taskmate
 https://portfolio-taskmate.up.railway.app/

 Note: unfortunately, Railway deployment is available only 21 days a month.
-I you want to see the site and it in't available, please contact me by email artem.ramus@gmail.com.
+If you want to see the site and it in't available, please contact me by email artem.ramus@gmail.com.

 # Taskmate